Asymptotic Consistency for Nonconvex Risk-Averse Stochastic Optimization with Infinite Dimensional Decision Spaces: Conclusion

 \section{Conclusion}

-We have seen that consistency results, in particular, norm consistency of empirical minimizers for nonconvex, risk-averse stochastic optimization problems involving infinite-dimensional decision spaces are in fact available.
+We have seen that consistency results, in particular, norm consistency of empirical minimizers for nonconvex, risk-averse stochastic optimization problems involving infinite dimensional decision spaces are in fact available.
 The central property on which the entire discussion depends is the ability to draw compactness from the structure of the objective function.
 As the examples illustrate, this is much more the rule rather than the exception.
 In fact, even in examples such as topology optimization, \cite{MPBendsoe_OSigmund_2003}, where the decision variable enters the PDE in a nonlinear fashion, the required use of either filters or other regularization strategies, see e.g.\ \cite{BSLazarov_OSigmund_2011,Sigmund2013}, also provides compactness.

 There remain many open challenges.
 These include applications to multistage or dynamic problems, large deviation results for optimal values and solutions, and central limit theorems.
-In many instances, the known techniques are limited by nonsmoothness of the risk measure $\risk$ and the infinite-dimensional decision spaces.
+In many instances, the known techniques are limited by nonsmoothness of the risk measure $\risk$ and the infinite dimensional decision spaces.
 However, the main result in this text, \Cref{thm:consistency}, is a first major step and an essential tool towards verifying the convergence of numerical optimization methods that make use of empirical approximations.
+Moreover, for numerical computations, the decision spaces of infinite dimensional risk-averse optimization problems must typically be discretized.
+Therefore, in a practical setting, these problems have the additional challenge that the numerically computed estimators are generally dependent on both the sample size $N$ and additional spacial discretization parameters.
+As initial contributions for risk-neutral PDE-constrained problems \cite{MHoffhues_WRoemisch_TMSurowiec_2021,Milz2022c} demonstrate, an infinite dimensional consistency analysis provides an important component in the numerical analysis of these challenging optimization problems.